Skip to content

 Are your essential oils "therapeutic grade"?

-"Therapeutic grade" is simply a marketing term, as there is no third-party certifying agency overseeing the quality of essential oils.
-Essential Oils can be considered "Certified Organic" by an independent, third party verification organization.
+"Therapeutic grade" is a marketing term used by certain essential oil companies.
+There is no third-party certifying agency or quality standard associated with this term.
+Essential Oils can be labeled "Certified Organic" by independent, third party verification organizations.
 Organic oils have been extracted from plants grown organically, without use of pesticides, and under approved methods of cultivation, harvest, and extraction.
-That said, we source our Essential Oils (many of them certified organic!) from Lebermuth, a supplier that has been in the Essential Oil business for over a century, building a long-standing reputation of quality products.
+We source our Essential Oils (many of them certified organic!) from Lebermuth, a supplier that has been in the Essential Oil business for over 115 years with an impeccable reputation of quality products.

 What is a carrier oil?

-A carrier oil (or massage oil / body oil) is used to dilute essential oils before they are applied to the skin in massage and aromatherapy.
+A carrier oil (or massage oil / body oil) is a plant-based oil used to dilute essential oils before they are applied to the skin in massage and aromatherapy.
 They are so named because they "carry" the essential oil onto the skin.
 Diluting essential oils is a critical safety practice when using essential oils, as essential oils are powerful, concentrated volatile oils.
-Carrier oils alone do not contain a concentrated aroma, unlike essential oils, though some, such as olive, have a mild distinctive smell.
-Our Carrier Oil Blend is a wonderful way to apply your favorite essential oils to your skin, but works well as a fragrance-free massage oil as well.
+Carrier oils alone do not typically contain a concentrated aroma although some, such as olive, have a mild distinctive smell.
+Our Carrier Oil Blend is a wonderful way to apply your favorite essential oils to your skin, and works excellent as a massage oil as well.

 Which essential oils should I avoid during pregnancy?